robhorrigan/union/docs/articles/pattern-library/core-components/typography/README.md

 }
 ```

-When you need a mutable css object, use the spacing variables instead.
+When you need a mutable css object, use the typography variables instead.

 ```css
 @value ( var-fs-up-3, var-fs-up-2 ) from '@xo-union/tk-css-typography';